zadr/j2s/README.md

 If you want to make it do anything else, you'll have to write some more code.
 I'll probably accept pull requests, but, you should probably look into other tools like [Sourcery](https://github.com/krzysztofzablocki/Sourcery) instead.

+## Okay
+Oh. j2s will convert snake_case_key_names into camelCasePropertyNames, and if you have a key where the value is an array of of dictionaries, the key name will be — naively — [depluralized](https://github.com/zadr/j2s/blob/main/j2s/j2s.swift#L209) (exact line of code may change, but look around there for the algorithm).

 ## What version of Swift does this target?
 j2s.xcodeproj requires Swift 3 (Xcode 8 or greater) to build.
 The code it outputs also requires Swift 3, but only because generated `Equatable` implementations are in an `extension`.